How Much to Tile a Bathroom?

 Sink splashback tiling £83-£200 £295-£300

-When it comes to labour, the cost will vary depending on the tiler's experience, the size of the company, and your location, with London pricing being higher.
+When it comes to labour, the cost of a tiler will vary depending on their experience, the size of the company, and your location, with London pricing being higher.
 Rates per square metre can range from £20 to £40 per square metre in the end.

 On the other hand, tilers can charge by the day if they'll be there for more than six hours or so, which might range from £150 to £200 each day.